aneveux/dotfiles/README.md

 I'm running [Manjaro](https://manjaro.github.io/).
 Here are a few things I installed on it (alphabetical order):

-`sudo pacman -S ansible atom cherrytree compiz corkscrew cowsay docker docker-compose dropbox filezilla firefox git gvim htop keepass lolcat numix-manjaro-themes numix-reborn-icon-themes numix-themes pgadmin3 ranger terminator thefuck thunderbird tmux tree vim workrave yaourt zsh`
+`sudo pacman -S ansible atom cherrytree compiz corkscrew cowsay docker docker-compose dropbox filezilla firefox fish git gvim htop keepass lolcat numix-manjaro-themes numix-reborn-icon-themes numix-themes pgadmin3 ranger terminator thefuck thunderbird tmux tree vim workrave yaourt zsh`

 But also from AUR:

-`yaourt -S flux franz ruby-jekyll ruby-jekyll-gist ruby-jekyll-paginate ruby-jekyll-sitemap ruby-jekyll-watch terminix`
+`yaourt -S flux franz ruby-jekyll ruby-jekyll-gist ruby-jekyll-paginate ruby-jekyll-sitemap ruby-jekyll-watch signal terminix`

 Of course there are already a lot of things included in Manjaro out of the box.
 But do not hesitate to mention me anything that you might think would be worth a try :)